Boosting Shopper Safety and Confidence in the Retail Environment

 Focusing on experiential shopping will give retailers a competitive edge over e-commerce.
 There is still an intrinsic value to being in a store, seeing a product firsthand, and trying it on.
 E-commerce can't compete with this, it offers such unparalleled convenience that customers are willing to sacrifice the in-store experience.
 If retailers can focus on making their business more convenient for their customers, they can regain customer trust.

 Making it easier for customers to schedule appointments and avoid lines will help brick-and-mortar retailers cut into e-commerce sales.
-Appointment scheduling software like QLess allows customers to schedule appointments whenever they want, without the need for phone calls or website visits.
-With the QLess queuing system, they can wait in line for their appointments or purchases from their homes.
+Appointment scheduling software like QLESS allows customers to schedule appointments whenever they want, without the need for phone calls or website visits.
+With the QLESS queuing system, they can wait in line for their appointments or purchases from their homes.
 Regaining consumer confidence will take some time, especially when concerns over the pandemic are still common, but providing as convenient as possible an experience will help retailers compete against e-commerce for the finite amount of consumer interest.

 Combatting the Pandemic-Induced Shopper Concerns